rmarx/holblocking-blogpost/README.md

 [quicIntro]: https://ma.ttias.be/googles-quic-protocol-moving-web-tcp-udp/

 I'll first introduce the problem and then track different forms of it throughout HTTP's history.
-To make this post accessible for novices, we will touch on and explain many other aspects of modern Web protocols as well (like prioritization and congestion control).
-The goal is to help people make correct assumptions about HTTP/3's performance improvements, which might not be as amazing as sometimes claimed in marketing materials.
-Spoiler: much like the [cake][cake], HOL blocking removal in HTTP/3 is probably a lie and probably won't lead to much speedups in practice.
+We will also look how it interacts with other systems like prioritization and congestion control.
+The goal is to help people make correct assumptions about HTTP/3's performance improvements, which (spoiler) might not be as amazing as sometimes claimed in [marketing materials][cake].

 [cake]: https://knowyourmeme.com/memes/the-cake-is-a-lie

+*Note: this post is a re-write of the first chapter of my upcoming book on QUIC and HTTP/3.
+If you like this type of content and would like an update when I release more, [leave your email here][signup].*

 ## What is Head-of-Line blocking?